Many of Melbourne’s favourite foodie spots are also the hardest to find. But they're always worth the journey.

 Cookie

 Curtin House was one of Melbourne’s first so-called ‘vertical laneways’.
 But the tenant that put it on the map was Cookie.
 A bar, Thai restaurant and club rolled into one, this venue is worth the trek up the stairs.
-Perfect pad thai and sticky beef ribs are served with hand-picked gin, margaritas and Trappist monk inspired beer.
+Perfect pad thai and sticky beef ribs are served with hand-picked gin, palomas and Trappist monk inspired beer.

 Tonka

-A black brick wall in an alleyway with street art and a sign on it that says "Tonka".
+A black brick wall in an alleyway with street art and a sign on it that says Tonka.

 Tonka